Nikki Bella Opens Up About John Cena: ‘Our Timing Wasn’t Right’

-Nikki Bella and John Cena split last year and both have moved on and have dated other people.
-While they may have moved on, according to a new report from US Weekly, Nikki recently opened up about John Cena’s new relationship and even revealed that the timing between her and the WWE superstar “wasn’t right.”
+Nikki Bella and John Cena split last year and both have moved on and have been rumored or confirmed to be dating other people.
+While they may have moved on, according to a new report from Us Weekly, Nikki recently opened up about Cena’s new relationship and even revealed that the timing between her and the WWE superstar “wasn’t right.”

 “John is an amazing man and our timing wasn’t right.
 Who knows, can timing be right for us in the future?
 Maybe, maybe not.
 Are we meant for other people?
 Maybe.”

 Recently, Nikki has been spotted out and about with Artem Chigvintsev.
-The two met on Season 25 of Dancing with the Stars when Nikki was a contestant and was paired with Artem.
+The two met on Season 25 of Dancing with the Stars, when Nikki was a contestant and was paired with Artem.
 In recent months, rumors have swirled that the two had started a relationship.
 Nikki has confirmed that the two are dating, but they aren’t too serious yet and aren’t calling themselves boyfriend and girlfriend just yet.
 However, that hasn’t stopped them from enjoying each other’s company.

 About a week ago, Artem shared a photo of himself at lunch with Nikki Bella.
 Although Nikki’s face was not visible in the Instagram photo, the picture showed the two holding hands and Artem tagged Nikki in the post.